 Of all the energy strategies that can be implemented locally is managing energy consumption (life style) and energy undertaking conservation measures in new construction and existing buildings.
+Energy conservation measures in new and existing buildings are a strategy that can be implemented locally.
 In the case of Woodford, residential homes are the predominant form of building and the greatest consumer of energy for space heating.
-Strategies for new construction and the retrofit of existing buildings will be the most beneficial reduction in energy consumption and the most cost-effective payback for a given improvement.
-Energy conservation in structures is just not structural but all of the energy using appliances, lighting, and equipment that are commonly used in a household.
-Life style is an understanding and appreciation about our daily behavior in how we choose to use or not use energy to promote conservation.
-The BCRC Regional Energy Plan has some helpful links for residential properties (www.eere.energy.gov - see "Energy Savers Booklet") and
+Strategies for new construction and the retrofit of existing buildings will yield the most beneficial reduction in energy consumption and the most cost-effective payback for a given improvement.
+The town can promote residential energy efficiency and conservation through the following programs and resources: the "Energy Star" building performance rating system; educational programming and appliance upgrade rebates available through Efficiency Vermont; and weatherization assistance provided by the Bennington Rutland Opportunity Council (BROC) and the NeighborWorks of Western Vermont (NWWVT) Heat Squad program.

-Efficiency Vermont (www.efficiencyvermont.com) websites.